Baffin Bay

-Baffin Bay (Inuktitut: Saknirutiak Imanga; Avannaata Imaa; Baie de Baffin; Baffinsbugten), (Note: Former names include Baffin's Bay and Baffin's Sea.) located between Baffin Island and the west coast of Greenland, is defined by the International Hydrographic Organization as a marginal sea of the Arctic Ocean.
+Baffin Bay (ᓴᒃᓂᕈᑎᐊᒃ ᐃᒪᖓ; Avannaata Imaa; Baie de Baffin; Baffinsbugten), (Note: Former names include Baffin's Bay and Baffin's Sea.) located between Baffin Island and the west coast of Greenland, is defined by the International Hydrographic Organization as a marginal sea of the Arctic Ocean.
 It is sometimes considered a sea of the North Atlantic Ocean.
 It is connected to the Atlantic via the Davis Strait and the Labrador Sea.
 The narrower Nares Strait connects Baffin Bay with the Arctic Ocean.
 The bay is not navigable most of the year because of the ice cover and high density of floating ice and icebergs in the open areas.
 However, a polynya of about 80000 km2, known as the North Water, opens in summer on the north near Smith Sound.
 Most of the aquatic life of the bay is concentrated near that region.

 Extent

 The International Hydrographic Organization defines the limits of Baffin Bay as follows:

 On the North.
 A line from Cape Sheridan, Grant Land to Cape Bryant, Greenland.

 On the East.
 The West Coast of Greenland.

 On the South.
 The parallel of 70° North between Greenland and Baffin Land.

 On the West.
 The Eastern limits of the North-West Passages [The East Coast of Ellesmere Island between C. Sheridan and Cape Norton Shaw, thence across to Phillips Point (Coburg Island) through this Island to Marina Peninsula and across to Cape Fitz Roy (Devon Island) down the East Coast to Cape Sherard (Cape Osborn) and across to Cape Liverpool, Bylot Island; down the East coast of this island to Cape Graham Moore, its southeastern point, and thence across to Cape Macculloch and down the East coast of Baffin Island to East Bluff, its Southeastern extremity, and thence the Eastern limit of Hudson Strait].